GoogleContainerTools/kpt-config-sync/docs/contributing.md

 # How to Contribute

+Contributions are greatly appreciated.
+The maintainers of Config Sync monitor issues and PRs and strive to provide timely feedback and reviews.
+For any questions or suggestions, reach to to the Config Sync maintainers on [github.com/GoogleContainerTools/kpt-config-sync issues] or [github.com/GoogleContainerTools/kpt-config-sync discussions].

+For small bug fixes and doc updates, just create a PR with your change.
-ConfigSync follows the [Kubernetes contribution process].
-If you are looking to contribute to this project please fork it, create a change and then submit a PR against the `main` branch which is the HEAD of development.
+ConfigSync follows the [Kubernetes contribution process], so fork the project, create a change and then submit a PR against the `main` branch which is the HEAD of development.

 For larger changes and for anything that has a change to the CLI and API please write a [design document] first.
+This is to make sure the change is aligned with the direction of the project and doesn't conflict with other planned features.
+If you want input from the maintainers or the community before the design is completed, just create a WIP PR.

+For faster reviews on PRs, make sure that the PR doesn't contain any conflicts and that all the checks are passing.

 ## Contributor License Agreement